Gabriola Island, BC · A Community Effort

 What you actually need.

 A localized sign with your community's name on it.
 A localized domain pointing to your campaign.
-Door to door delivery.
+Door to door, one on one.
 That's the model.
 We started the STOP GENOCIDE campaign on April 14th, 2026.
-There are now 20 signs across Gabriola Island.
+There are now 68 signs across Gabriola Island.
 It can happen where you live too.

 TOGETHER WE CAN DO THIS.